mapzen/documentation/docs/overview/billing.md

-# View your current usage and Mapzen Flex bill
+# View your current usage and bill

 When you are signed in with your Mapzen account, you can view your current usage and charges due.

-[Mapzen Flex](https://mapzen.com/pricing) is Mapzen's pricing system, where you only pay for what you use.
+With Mapzen Flex, you only pay for what you use.
 You can think of your Mapzen bill as similar to a home utility bill, where your charges are dependent on how much water or electricity, for example, you consumed in a month.

 Because there are no paid tiers, you pay for each individual API request you make above the free rate limits.
 Although you may see pricing listed in units of 1,000, requests are not purchased in bundles.
 For example, $0.05 per 1,000 is intended to be a simpler way of representing that each request is $0.00005.